plant-genomics/training/docs/modules/chloroplast_assembly.md

 <!-- length 161333 compared to unpolished 160340; about 1k bases have been added back in; nanopore can have a lot of homopolymer deletions; the changes file shows lots of cases with a deletion changing to a base, there are also stretches of bases replaced-->

+* <op>Optional further steps:</op>
+* Run a second round (or more) of Pilon polishing.
+Keep track of file naming; you will need to generate a new bam file first before each round of Pilon.
+* Run an alternative polishing tool, such as Racon.
+This uses the long reads themselves to correct the long-read (Flye) assembly.
+It would be better to run this tool on the Flye assembly before running Pilon, rather than after Pilon.

 ## View reads